What is Impairment?

 Advantages of Impairment

-- Impairment charges provide investors and analysts with different ways to assess a company’s management and its decision-making track record.
+- Impairment charges provide investors and analysts with different ways to assess a company’s management and decision-making track record.
 Managers who write off or write down assets because of impairment might not have made good investment decisions or lacked the vision before making that kind of investment.

 - Many business failures are heralded by a fall in the impairment value of assets.
 Such disclosures act as early warning signals to creditors and investors.